ReproducibilityWorkshop

 Use reverse instructional design.

 Reverse instructional design means that you work backwards from where you want participants to be after your workshop, and design the content to bring them there.
-To achieve this, you start from your workshop objectives:
+To achieve this, you start from your :

 • Decide what constitutes evidence that these objectives have been met (summative assessment).